How will Brexit affect universities and students?

-There has also been a confirmation that there will be no immediate changes to the UK university sector's involvement in EU initiatives such as Horizon 2020 and the Erasmus Programme.
-Regarding Erasmus, both incoming and outgoing students on the scheme will continue with their exchanges as planned.
+There has also been a confirmation that there'll be no immediate changes to the UK university sector's involvement in EU initiatives such as the Erasmus programme.

-The announcements regarding fees for EU students are only short-term promises – beyond the 2020–21 academic year, many things are currently unclear.
+The announcements regarding fees for EU students are only short-term promises – beyond the 2020–21 academic year, many things are still unclear.

-The Russell Group (formed of some of the top ranking universities in the UK) has commented on Brexit, saying that they are already working closely with the government to ensure that universities and the research community receive the best possible outcome from the negotiations to leave the European Union.
+The Russell Group (formed of some of the top ranking universities in the UK) had commented on Brexit, saying that they'd work closely with the government to ensure that universities and the research community receive the best possible outcome after the UK leaves the EU.

-While UK universities are urging students to remain calm, they are not the only bodies affected in the higher education sector.
 Universities across Europe will be keeping a close eye on how Brexit unfolds, in particular to see if UK students will still be classified as Home–EU when paying fees.
-British students study at universities across the EU, and any change to their fees classification will undoubtedly impact on European universities' student intake and financial income.
+UK students study at universities across the EU, and any change to their fees classification will undoubtedly impact on European universities' student intake and financial income.